Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 The “Google Trends” for business is exactly what Spate wants to be for its users.
 The company is pitching a predictive engine that can let companies know what types of latte people will be drinking, the skin care products they’ll be using and the food that their dogs will be eating in the next year.
 It’s no surprise that the team at Spate is looking to take on Google, since that’s where the company’s founding team cut its teeth.

-Their work (initially as one of the famed 20% projects) at the search giant led to a product, which drove decision-making over how to steer some of the world’s largest consumer packaged good brands.
+Their work (initially as one of the famed 20 percent projects) at the search giant led to a product, which drove decision-making over how to steer some of the world’s largest consumer packaged goods brands.
 They predicted the cold brew and turmeric trends and have a bet that yellow will be the next big color in the fashion world.
 There’s a spate of information out there, and the company wants to be the funnel to focus that flood of information into the right decisions.

 Optic